-Commented [9]: Not used in the rule.
 "Tuition" means funds paid by a school district to an approved independent school for general education in accordance with Section 2228.

 Section 2223.
-Requirements to Operate as an Approved Independent School or an Approved Independent School Ineligible to Receive Public Funds
+Requirements to Operate as an Approved School.

-Every person or entity desiring to operate an elementary or secondary school as either an approved independent school or an approved independent school ineligible to receive public funds shall apply in writing to the Secretary and meet the requirements of law and these rules.
+Every person or entity desiring to operate an elementary or secondary school as an approved school shall apply in writing to the Secretary and meet the requirements of law and these rules.
 Approved schools shall be permitted to operate for a term of five years or less, as set by the Board, and may submit a new application for approval (reapproval) prior to the expiration of each term.
 The Board may revoke, suspend, or impose conditions upon an approved school according to process set forth in these rules.
 To be eligible to receive public tuition, approved schools must also meet the requirements of Section 2229 (Approval to Receive Public Tuition; Special Education Approval).